 A city known for its resort town flair, finding St. Petersburg apartments for rent will make you feel like you live in the tropics.
 Filled with broad streets and colorful local parks, St. Petersburg is a great place to take in the year round sunshine and friendly locals.
 St. Petersburg continues to grow economically with more shops, restaurants and local attractions.
 The city hosts more than 900 events each year, bringing in tourism and plenty of fun activities to take part in if you're a resident of the area.

 St. Petersburg Florida Neighborhoods

 St. Petersburg is home to many different neighborhoods, including cosmopolitan downtown St. Petersburg, where much of the nightlife and waterfront parks are located.
 Just 10 minutes from downtown, Bahama Shores is a wealthy neighborhood known to have large homes and is where young professionals and families call home.
-For expansive apartment complexes, check out the neighborhood of Gateway, where all local amenities are conveniently located nearby.
+For expansive St. Petersburg apartments, check out the neighborhood of Gateway, where all local amenities are conveniently located nearby.
 The community is ideal for finding single-family homes and condos, and is constantly evolving.

 Apartments in St. Petersburg Work and Study

 St. Petersburg is home to the University of South Florida, St. Petersburg, which is downtown and nestled near the water and St. Petersburg College, which also has a campus on the coast.
 This makes apartments in St. Petersburg ideal for college students.